-I personally don’t suffer from spring allergy symptoms, but since I live in the “allergen belt” of the great Mississippi River basin, I know a lot of people who do.
+I personally don’t suffer from spring allergen reactions, but since I live in the “allergen belt” of the great Mississippi River basin, I know a lot of people who do.
 Take my friend Carolyn.
 Every year when the spring grasses grew long enough for their first haircut, Carolyn’s nose started running and her eyes itched so much she had to miss work.

-Then Carolyn started an alternative allergy treatment within a traditional Ayurvedic treatment regime in February for preventing allergen reactions, to shore up her immune system before the spring allergen season hit.
+Then Carolyn started an alternative allergen program within a traditional Ayurvedic regimen in February for preventing allergen reactions, to shore up her immune system before the spring allergen season hit.

-In her own words, the result from her alternative allergy treatment was nothing short of miraculous.
+In her own words, the result from her alternative allergen regimen was nothing short of miraculous.
 “When May and June rolled around my nose had stopped running, my eyes were no longer itching and I didn’t have to stop working for two weeks like I did before.”

 What were the changes that helped Carolyn?

-Three Steps to Cope with Spring Allergy symptoms:
+Three Steps to Cope with Spring Allergen Reactions

 Step 1: Cleansing the body of toxins and eating a lighter diet for two weeks while the seasons change.